carlos-plata/projects/cloud/clouddevops-capstone/README.md

 # Udacity Nanoedegree - Cloud DevOps Engineer - Capstone project

-Deploys a Websocket Java app to AWS with CircleCI
+Deploys a Websocket Java Webchat app to AWS with CircleCI

 Builds the infrastructure using AWS CloudFormation